What You Need to Know Before Investing In a CD (Including the Best CD Rates Online Today)…

 What is a CD (Certificate of Deposit)?

-A CD, or certificate of deposit, is a type of savings account that has a higher APY (interest rate) than a regular savings account.
-They’re generally issued by banks and other savings institutions, and they can include federal insurance against default making them very safe investments.
+A CD, or certificate of deposit, is a savings vehicle that typically pays higher interest rate than a regular savings account as long as you keep your money in the account for a specified period of time (the term).
+CDs are issued by banks, credit unions, and other savings institutions, and CDs typically include federal insurance up to $250,000 per account, making them virtually risk-free investments.

-However, these companies pay a higher APY (interest rate) for a reason: it’s to compensate you for loss of liquidity while invested, which means your money becomes inaccessible for the period of time it’s invested in the CD.
+CDs pay a higher APY (interest rate) for a reason: it's to compensate you the loss of liquidity while invested, which means your money becomes inaccessible for the period of time it's invested in the CD.

 How long?
 Well, it depends on when the CD matures.
 The most common CD terms are 1, 3, and 5 years.